ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Advice to Young Men.
+I Keep good company
+or none. x Never be idle.
+If your hands
+^cannot be usefully employed, attend to
+the cultivation of your mind.
+Always
+speak the truth.
+Make few promises Live
+up to .your engagements.
+Keep &#x27; your own
+3ecrqts, it you nave any.
+When you speak
+to a person look him in the face.
+Good
 company and good conversation are the
 very sinews of virtue.
 Good character is
 above all things else/ Your character